 In January 2023, the Company exercised the right of setoff in connection with indemnification claims it has asserted against the Seller withheld payment of Promissory Note 2.
 In May 2023, the Company and Seller signed a settlement agreement and mutual release.
-Pursuant to the settlement agreement, the Company will make a \$100,000 payment to the Seller, of which \$25,000 was paid on July 13, 2023 and \$75,000 is due on or before November 30, 2023, as settlement of Promissory Note 2 plus all accrued and unpaid interest and net of setoffs.
+Pursuant to the settlement agreement, the Company will make a \$100,000 payment to the Seller, of which \$36,708 was paid during the nine months ended September 30, 2023, \$10,000 was paid in October and November 2023, and the remaining \$53,292 is due on or before January 31, 2024, as settlement of Promissory Note 2 plus all accrued and unpaid interest and net of setoffs.
 In connection with the settlement agreement, the Company recognized a \$978,426 gain on settlement of promissory notes in the current period condensed interim consolidated statement of loss and comprehensive loss.